 This can be a tougher strategy but try to stay away from information that is not factual.
 I beg of you to not believe everything you read or hear.
 Just because it is on the internet does not make it accurate.

-I know the news is constantly blasting stuff and people on Facebook, Twitter, etc. and all have their own opinions.
+I know the news is constantly blasting stuff and people on Facebook, Twitter, etc. Everyone has their own opinions.
 But to avoid receiving the wrong information and spreading this information around further pay attention to the sources.
 Where did the information come from?
-Is it from a random website or article or does it have some merit to it and came from the governor or director of health from your state?
+Is it from a random website or article?
+Does it have some merit to it and came from the governor or director of health from your state?

-You can set a time to watch the news there are a lot of briefings at a lot of different times so pick one and watch it as a family.
+You can set a time to watch the news there are a lot of briefings on at a lot of different times.
+So pick one and watch it as a family.
 This way everyone is informed of the same information and no one is getting information second or even third hand.
 It eliminates the sharing of wrong information and everyone can feel informed and have less anxiety over the news.